A Bit of my Bio

 With my husband, Bill, I am currently loving being a grandparent of six, enjoying traveling, camping, and doing volunteer work in retirement.
 Reading, gardening, cooking and baking (to Bill's delight) and sunsets are among my passions.

-I am grateful to have authored my first book, We Lost Her, and to have had the honor to tell seven families’ stories of addiction loss for the next book, Heartbroken: Grief and Hope Inside the Opioid Crisis, which has just been published.
+I am grateful to have authored my first book, We Lost Her, and to have had the honor to tell seven families’ stories of addiction loss for the next book, Heartbroken: Grief and Hope Inside the Opioid Crisis.
+My third book, The Secret of a Mommy's Love is a joyful story written with my grandchildren.
 Authoring Heartlinks Grief Center's blog, Grief Reflections is my privilege.

 I am looking forward to continuing to write books that can tell people's stories and make a difference in my reader's life as my “next act.”
 If you have ideas for impactful topics to explore, please let me know (see contact page.)